sillevl/rails-actionjob-example/README.md

 ## Prerequisites

 In this example we start from an new Rails project.
-You can create a project just by running the `rails new my-actionjob-app`.
+You can create a project just by running the `rails new my-actionjob-app` command.

 ## Adding ActionJob to your project